A simple and healthy snack of Homemade Apple Chips made at home can bring up any family into great spirits and keep you energized.

 Instructions

-Peel and thinly slice apples with a mandoline or sharp knife.
+- Peel and thinly slice apples with a mandoline or sharp knife.
 You may also core them, if you prefer.
 I only pushed the seeds out of the slices.

-Bake at 220F for about 45 minutes until the slices look dehydrated and slightly golden.
+- Bake in a 220°F/105°C oven for about 45 minutes until the slices look dehydrated and slightly golden.
 The chips will only fully crisp once cool.
 Watch closely in the end as they turn from golden to burnt very quickly.
-Place slices on a cooling rack with spatula or tongues.
-If let to cool on baking sheet, they might get stuck.

-Store in an air-tight container, especially if you live in a humid climate.
+- Store in an airtight container, especially if you live in a humid climate.
 Otherwise the chips might soften again after a while.

 Manuela